-Among black pigments, Orion Engineered Carbon's specialty carbon blacks have become the state of the art in inkjet ink pigments.
-Irrespective of the print head technol-
+Among black pigments, Orion's specialty carbon blacks have become the state of the art in inkjet ink pigments.
+Irrespective of the print head technology, they allow the formulation of inkjet inks to meet the highest requirements in today's home, office and commercial inkjet printers.